Uvalde, Texas: Education

 Uvalde is within the Uvalde Consolidated Independent School District, which operates Uvalde High School.
 Southwest Texas Junior College has a campus next to Uvalde on the site of Garner Field.
 The Garner Field facility also houses a campus of Sul Ross State University.

-Robb Elementary Massacre

-On May 24, 2022, 19 children under the age of 12 and two teachers were murdered by a gunman in a school shooting in Uvalde, leaving 17 survivors injured.
-The shooter's grandmother survived after being shot before the gunman drove to Robb Elementary School, where he entered the building without opposition.
-Local officers, believing the shooter to be barricaded safely inside the school, stood outside waiting for further instruction.
-Video shows local officers forcing parents behind police tape, pinning them down, and threatening to tase them, preventing them from trying to save their children's lives.
-After an hour, the shooter was then killed when the BORTAC agents returned fire.

 Arts and culture

 The John Nance Garner House in Uvalde, which was home to John Nance Garner for 30 years, chronicles his life.
 Garner served as Speaker of the United States House of Representatives from 1931 to 1933, and as Franklin D. Roosevelt's Vice President from 1933 to 1941.
 Also in Uvalde are: